Can’t beat this circuit for a summary of what tramping in the South Island is all about:

 when | Travers-Sabine circuit, Nelson Lakes National Park

-best in late spring, summer and autumn, ie, much of the year, the major issue is possible treacherous icy conditions on Travers Saddle in winter and early spring when you need to pack your crampons and ice axe
+best from late spring, summer and autumn, ie, much of the year, the major issue is possible treacherous icy conditions and/or avalanches on Travers Saddle in winter and early spring when you need to pack your crampons and ice axe.
+Check with DOC in St Arnaud about the snow conditions.

 maps and GPS | Travers-Sabine circuit, Nelson Lakes National Park